Fox-Group-International/bulma-gutenberg/README.md

 ### Stylelint

 We are following a set of stylesheet formatting rules.
-Please run `yarn lint:styles` before pushing to the repo
+Please run `yarn lint:styles` before pushing to the repository.